 The lack of PCAOB inspections with respect to FF's operations in China may subject existing and potential investors to additional risks in light of the changing regulatory framework.
 As part of a continued regulatory focus in the United States on limited access to business books and records and audit work papers caused by the protection of state secrets and national security laws in China, the Holding Foreign Companies Accountable Act ("HFCA") was enacted in December 2020.
 The major purpose of the HFCA is to avail U.S. regulators of access to review audits for companies in the same manner in which they review those of firms in any other nation.
 On December 2, 2021, the SEC adopted final amendments implementing the disclosure and submission requirements under the HFCA, pursuant to which the SEC will identify a "Commission-Identified Issuer" if an issuer has filed an annual report containing an audit report issued by a registered public accounting firm that the PCAOB has determined it is unable to inspect or investigate completely because of a position taken by an authority in the foreign jurisdiction, and will then impose a trading prohibition on an issuer after it is identified as a Commission-Identified Issuer for three consecutive years.
 On December 16, 2021, the PCAOB issued a report to notify the SEC its determinations that it is unable to inspect or investigate completely registered public accounting firms headquartered in Mainland China and Hong Kong, respectively, and identifies the registered public accounting firms in Mainland China and Hong Kong that are subject to such determinations.
-On August 26, 2022, the PCAOB signed a Statement of Protocol with the CSRC and the Ministry of Finance of the People's Republic of China governing inspections and investigations of audit firms based in China and Hong Kong (the "SOP").
-However, depending on the implementation of the SOP, if the PCAOB reassesses its determinations by the end of 2022 and it determines that it was unable to inspect and investigate completel
+As noted above, our independent registered public accounting firm is subject to inspection by the PCAOB, thus we do not expect to be identified as a "Commission-Identified Issuer" under the current framework of the HFCA.
+Such legislation efforts could cause investor uncertainty for both affected foreign issuers and transnational companies with operations in China including FF.
+Further, new laws and regulations or change